gqvin/Seele-08/README.md

 * Better Tensioner Design
 * Only 3mm X loss and 5mm Y loss with stock toolhead
 * No new rails, extrusions, or belts needed!
+* Better compatability with toolheads that mount probe under the X extrusion

 ## BOM:
 | **Part** | **Qty** | **Store/Notes** |